Movers and Shakers

 Managing Director at Man Group

-Mr. Callahan received a Bachelor of Arts degree from Georgetown University.
-He is an active member of the Economic Club of Chicago and the Chicago Commonwealth Club.
-In addition to his work with NextStep, he is also a Director of the Fabretto Children’s Foundation, where he chairs the development and investment committees.
+Mr. Callahan received a Bachelor of Arts degree from Georgetown University in 1998.
+He is an active member of both the Economic Club of Chicago and the Chicago Commonwealth Club.
+He currently serves on the board of NextStep Fitness and Fabretto Children’s Foundation.

 Born in Bethesda, Maryland in 1974, Adam is Founder and Partner at Memento Mori Winery (www.mmwine.com) in Napa, CA. He started the brand with two close friends in 2008.
 The name Memento Mori (“Remember you will die”) is here interpreted in a celebratory vein “Remember to live.”
 Memento Mori is now of the most sought after Cabernet Sauvignon wine producers in the world.
 Adam is now responsible for Sales and Marketing of the brand.
 Adam had previously held management careers in Technology and Construction before is winery project blossomed.
 He studied Fine Arts at Boston University, where he was also on a full-tuition scholarship as as Division I swimmer.
 A life-long health and fitness advocate, he still competes in open-water swimming endurance events and has completed Ironman Triathlons.
 Adam credits his grandfather, Dr. Charles Gordon Zubrod, who introduced the use of chemotherapy for patients with cancer, as his mentor for being involved with charity work; having worked and contributed to over 70 charities in his lifetime.
 Adam lives in Los Angeles, California with his wife Kristin and their one-year old twins.